Webby for Good is a collaborative program formed by The Webby Awards and WP Engine to showcase Webby-recognized projects built to change the world.

 - Sound Designer Kathleen Burrows Noise International

 About the Best Video Campaign category

-Video-based campaign on behalf of a brand with demonstrable engagement.
+Video-based campaign on behalf of a brand.
 Video campaigns must include 3 different components that each incorporates a video element.